bobydulsattar/Python-Project/README.md

 ## Tech

-Dillinger uses a number of open source projects to work properly:
+Employee management system uses a number of open source projects to work properly:

 - [Python] - For easy learning and fast running!
 - [Tkinter] - awesome GUI creator